-- The main two chemicals for use in treating cogongrass are Glyphosate and Imazapyr - o Glyphosate is not as long lasting but is safer to use around desirable trees due to it being foliar active only (needs to touch a leaf to work). - Will work for cogongrass control in hardwood stands, do not apply to leaves of other hardwoods you do not want impacted. - Imazapyr is both soil and foliar active and should not be used near hardwoods (or pines in strong doses) a landowner does not want to kill. - Always read and follow chemical labels.
+- The main two chemicals for use in treating cogongrass are Glyphosate and Imazapyr - Glyphosate is not as long lasting but is safer to use around desirable trees due to it being foliar active only (needs to touch a leaf to work). - Will work for cogongrass control in hardwood stands, do not apply to leaves of other hardwoods you do not want impacted. - Imazapyr is both soil and foliar active and should not be used near hardwoods a landowner does not want to kill. - Always read and follow chemical labels.
 Accidental spilling or overspray (particularly with Imazapyr) can harm a site for a long period of time.